french-femboi/Profiles/README.md

 # Profiles

 These are just pages for my profile, you'll find all of them on the main domain hehe.
 Basically a list of everything you need to know about me and everything I'm working on.
-This doesn't have any dev branch, since it doesn't really need it -> Semi manual uploads
+This doesn't have any dev branch, since it doesn't really need it -> Uploads are automated using GitHub's webhooks

 ## Built With